Learning to thrive in the digital world: innovating undergraduate nursing education through Adobe

 This healthcare improvement project is intended as an Undergraduate project.
 The following resources provide instruction around creating an Adobe Express webpage for a presentation addressing a critical issue in healthcare.
 A suggested assessment criteria sheet is also supplied below.

-All of these resources are available to access or download by Swinburne staff via Commons and include the following.
+All of these resources are available to access or download by Swinburne staff via Commons.
+Alternatively, you find the above resources on the Adobe Education Exchange!

 1. Postgraduate Project